 Last, consider the nearby buildings.
 Since you have a flat roof, some buildings may overshadow your whole roof, blocking the sunlight.

-This means that your solar panels won’t be exposed to as much sunlight as you’d like them to be, which translates to lower energy.
+This means your solar panels won’t be exposed to as much sunlight as you’d like, which translates to lower energy.

 Solar Panels on Flat Roof